george-mcintyre/aida-pva/docs/1_08_Users_Guide_SLC_Utility_Channel_Provider.md

 Supports **get** and **set** operations.

 - The **get** operation obtains the status code or a status string for a specified trigger device on a beam code.
-- The **get** operation obtains the status of the specified feedback loop.
+- The **get** operation obtains the status of the specified SCP transverse feedback.
 - A **set** operation deactivates or reactivates a specified trigger device on a beam code
 - A  **set** operation sets the devices referenced in a specified multiknob file by knob rotation using a specified delta value.
 - A **set** operation sets the value of a specified variable for a specified BGRP.
-- A **set** operation sets the feedback status to OFF, COMPUTE, or FEEDBACK.
+- A **set** operation sets the SCP transverse feedback to OFF, COMPUTE, or FEEDBACK.

 ## Instances and Attributes